BogdanVlad06/Recunoasterea-tiparelor-DNN/README.md

 ---

 ### **Motivation**
-In an era defined by rapid technological advancements, *artificial intelligence (AI)* has become a cornerstone across various sectors.
-This project aligns with this global trend and reflects a personal interest in exploring innovative methods to solve complex problems.
-By creating a neural network, I sought to integrate theoretical knowledge from mathematics and computer science into a practical project.
+As artificial intelligence becomes increasingly influential across industries, this project reflects both a global trend and a personal interest in innovative problem-solving.
+My goal was to apply theoretical knowledge from mathematics and computer science to build a practical and interactive AI system.

-The foundation of this concept lies in the biological neuron, the basic unit of the human nervous system.
-By abstracting the neuron's ability to receive, process, and transmit information, artificial neurons have been developed as powerful mathematical models capable of data analysis, learning, and automated decision-making.
+Inspired by the biological neuron — the fundamental unit of the nervous system — artificial neurons replicate the ability to receive, process, and transmit information.
+This abstraction has proven effective for tasks such as learning, classification, and automated decision-making.

 ---